Getting to & from Glastonbury

 The cleanest ways to travel to Glastonbury Festival is by bike and public transport, and over a third of ticket-holders travel to the Festival on coaches, trains or other forms of public transport.
 We’d encourage you to join them, and reduce your carbon footprint.

-We prioritise the sale of our coach + Festival ticket packages and our coach partner, National Express, is running services to the Festival from over 70 locations.
+We prioritise the sale of our coach + Festival ticket packages and our coach partner, National Express, is running services to the Festival from 109 locations.
 There are also a number of local buses running services to our Festival site bus station.
 Click here to find out more about traveling to Glastonbury by coach.

 For those cycling to the Festival, Bike To Glasto provide free, secure bike lock-ups, as well as a designated cyclists-only campsite which include showers.
 For more information about cycling to Glastonbury Festival, click here.